paul-hammant-fork/standard-bazel-experiment/README.md

 Hi from module one!
 ```

 That's the definition of success - those two "Hi from" both modules.
 Maven builds the right thing, after calculating deps.
-It also sorts out a classpath for an invocation of modulex (the depending module).
+It also sorts out a classpath for an invocation of modulex (the depending module) in the last step.

 ## Bazel mirroring Maven's bahavior